-If you were born with a sweet tooth, you know what it's like to get a late-evening craving or to be plotting your dessert all day.
-You might even get a little overeager in the baking department, dreaming up elaborate treats to cook.
+If you were born with a sweet tooth, you know what it's like to get a late-evening craving or to be plotting your dessert all day or salivate through the pastry department when you make your grocery runs.
+And if you like to make your desserts from scratch, you might get a little overeager in the baking department.

 But if you want to keep it simple every once in a while, we recommend these two-ingredient desserts.
-They're simple, not always fast, but always delicious.
+They're simple and though not always fast, they're always delicious.
 And they won't require you to pull every last baking supply down from your cabinet to make them.

 1. Two-ingredient lemon cake bars recipe